 He clothes us with fragrant colors of His love to let us know we can stand tall like those storybook flowers that weathered crazy storms.
-We can dare to be rooted in truth, and grow deeper in love and knowledge.
+We can dare to be rooted in truth and grow deeper in love and knowledge.
 We can set our hearts on The Creator—and love His creation.

 I want to be like the Dahlia that dared the season not to end.
 The one that survived the soaking winter rains and bloomed even brighter the following spring.

-Maybe our true colors shine brighter when we acknowledge our weaknesses.
+Maybe our real colors shine brighter when we acknowledge our weaknesses.
 And maybe, what doesn’t kill us really does make us stronger … even when darkness fills the sky, or thunder crashes, or lightning strikes all around us.

 Will you stand with me in the rain?